wedkarz02/.dotfiles/README.md

 At this point make sure that the `ZSH_THEME` is set to `powerlevel10k/powerlevel10k` in *.zshrc*.

-Restart the terminal session and go through the powerlevel10k setup prompt.
+Restart the terminal session and go through the powerlevel10k setup prompt (I didn't include powerlevel10k config in this repository but it's very quick to setup).

 ## Install and setup tmux

 ### Install tmux

-Install tmux:
 ```sh
 apt install tmux
 ```

 ### Install TPM

-Install Tmux Plugin Manager:
 ```sh
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-After copying the `.dotfiles/tmux/.tmux.conf` file to your home directory, don't forget to fetch and install TPM plugins with `prefix I`.
+After linking with GNU Stow, don't forget to fetch and install TPM plugins with `prefix I`.

 ## Remap CapsLock to ESC/CTRL